hellboyhha/k8s-cluster-setup-on-ubuntu/README.md

-# K8S Cluster Setup on Ubuntu for Home Lab
+# k8s Cluster Setup on Ubuntu for Home Lab

-- Download this repo to your k8s master node.
+- Clone or download this repository to your k8s master node.

 - Grant the user execute permission to all scripts within the downloaded repository directory.
   ```bash